libera-hardware/website/content/_index.md

 - User-sourced benchmarks (such as PassMark) are not reliable comparison tools and are not to be treated as such.
 - No religion, politics, cryptocurrency talk, or unfair discrimination.
 - Admin problems?
 Join us in [#hardware-ops](ircs://irc.libera.chat:6697#hardware-ops).
+- Operators may exercise their discretion to moderate the channel as they see fit, for the health of the channel.
+- This is not an exhaustive list, channel members are expected to, in good faith, engage positively with each other.

+N.B.
+Not all actions taken are public.

 ### Channel Policies